top of page

 4 portions

-Sautée 1 tbs butter with one chopped shallot
+Sautée 1 tbs olive oil with one chopped shallot

 until shallots are translucent and starting to brown